Royal Mail & CWU National Terms of Reference on the Trial of a Vehicle Check App

-To comply with the ‘O’ Licence maintenance obligations (that affect all vehicles and not just those ‘O’ Licensed), Royal Mail has committed to maintain its vehicle fleet to a standard agreed with the Department of Transport.
+Branches will recall LTB 381/20 issued on the 16th July 2020 advising the National Terms of Reference on the trial of a vehicle check app.
+The LTB advised that Royal Mail has committed to maintain its vehicle fleet to a standard agreed with the Department of Transport.
 In addition, the duty of care to our members and other road users and members of the public, as well as the Health & Safety at Work Act, means that Royal Mail must ensure all drivers are aware of their responsibilities.
 To maintain vehicles in a roadworthy condition, it is the legal responsibility of every driver to carry out basic safety and maintenance checks every time a vehicle is used.

-Any queries in relation to the content of the above should be directed to the Outdoor Department quoting reference 300, email address: firstname.lastname@example.org
+Any queries to the content of the above please contact the Outdoor Department quoting reference 300, email address: firstname.lastname@example.org

 CWU Assistant Secretary

 LTB 571/20 – Royal Mail CWU National TOR on the Trial of a Vehicle Check App – 30.11.20

 Attachment – JS – On The National Deployment of the Vehicle Check App – 30.11.20

 Leave a Reply